Blue Cave Dubrovnik

 How to Visit the Elafiti Islands

-Speedboat Tour (Recommended) The best way to see all three islands in a single day.
-A speedboat tour from Dubrovnik takes you to multiple islands with swimming stops in between.
+Speedboat Tour (Recommended) The best way to see both islands in a single day.
+A speedboat tour from Dubrovnik takes you to Koločep and Lopud with swimming stops at Sandy Beach Šunj in between.

-Public Ferry The Jadrolinija ferry connects Dubrovnik to Koločep, Lopud, and Šipan.
-It's affordable but slower, and you'll typically only have time to visit one or two islands per day.
+Public Ferry The Jadrolinija ferry connects Dubrovnik to Koločep and Lopud.
+It's affordable but slower, and you'll typically only have time to visit one island per day.

 Private Boat Hire a private speedboat to explore at your own pace, with the freedom to visit hidden coves and smaller islets.